awsdocs/amazon-opensearch-service-developer-guide/doc_source/cognito-auth.md

 If any step of this process fails, see [Common configuration issues](#cognito-auth-troubleshooting) for troubleshooting information\.

-## Limits<a name="cognito-auth-limits"></a>
+## Quotas<a name="cognito-auth-limits"></a>

 Amazon Cognito has soft limits on many of its resources\.
-If you want to enable Dashboards authentication for a large number of OpenSearch Service domains, review [Limits in Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/limits.html) and [request limit increases](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) as necessary\.
+If you want to enable Dashboards authentication for a large number of OpenSearch Service domains, review [Quotas in Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/limits.html) and [request limit increases](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) as necessary\.

 Each OpenSearch Service domain adds an [app client](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html) to the user pool, which adds an [authentication provider](https://docs.aws.amazon.com/cognito/latest/developerguide/external-identity-providers.html) to the identity pool\.
 If you enable OpenSearch Dashboards authentication for more than 10 domains, you might encounter the "maximum Amazon Cognito user pool providers per identity pool" limit\.
 If you exceed a limit, any OpenSearch Service domains that you try to configure to use Amazon Cognito authentication for Dashboards can get stuck in a configuration state of **Processing**\.